(888) 383-HERS (4377)

 Your Title 24 document, also known as the CF1R, outlines the envelope requirements for your project.
 Review it in order to find the minimum efficiency specifications the designer selected for compliance.
 For example, all new single-family residences and some high-rise or commercial buildings must meet a minimum thermal emittance of .75.

 Specifications depend on the climate zone, framing material, building type, and roof slope.
 The contractor must model the roof to reflect the proposed construction, or else the project may risk falling out of compliance.
 In some cases, there are exemptions for using high R-value insulation on the roof underside, installing solar panels, or adopting certain construction materials.
-Additions of 300 ft2 or less are exempt from the cool roof requirement.
+Additions of 300 sq ft or less are exempt from the cool roof requirement.

 Title 24 Radiant Barrier Requirements in the 2019 Building Code

 A radiant barrier could be prescribed instead of or in addition to a cool roof, depending on the climate zone and building type the construction is in.
 All radiant barriers must have a thermal emittance of at least .05.
 For low-rise residential single-family and multifamily buildings with ducts and air handlers located in the conditioned space and additions greater than or equal to 700 square feet, a Title 24 document will require a radiant barrier (Climate Zones 2-15).
-To locate radiant barrier installation guides and zoning information, direct yourself back to the Energy Code Ace 2019 Reference Tool.
-Search for “radiant barrier” in the upper left search bar > select opaque envelope > scroll down to 3.4.4.2 for prescriptive requirements.

 Along with radiant barriers, attics are required to have a vent high fraction of at least 0.3.
 Vent fraction is the percentage of vent area compared to the size of the attic.
 That’s something you’ll want to find out or talk with your architect about during the design phase.
-You can locate ventilation requirements in the reference tool under Appendix D – Eligibility Criteria for Radiant Barriers, Section RA4.2.1.

 Title 24 Requirements for the 2022 Building Code